Interaction Design: Methods II

 Instruction consists of lectures, seminars, tutorials and practical research work.

-- Group presentations of research finding and joint analysis activities (HP 2.5; LOs 1, 2 & 3).
+- Portfolio presentation of research findings and analysis activities in a manner designed to engage stakeholders (HP 2.5; LOs 1, 2 & 3)

 Fail (U) or Pass (G).

 - Blomberg, Jeanette, Mark Burrell, and Greg Guest.
 “An Ethnographic Approach to Design.”
 In The Human-Computer Interaction Handbook, edited by Julie A. Jacko and Andrew Sears, 964–986.
 Hillsdale, NJ, USA: L. Erlbaum Associates Inc., 2003.